monika-ibovnik/playwright-copy-paste-test/README.md

 # playwright-copy-paste-test
-a test to present the differences in clipboard events between local machine and docker image
+a test to present the differences in clipboard events between local machine and the official microsoft playwright docker image

 ## installation and testing